Research Products & Services

 - Peer Connection: A safe space to solve problems with other leaders facing similar challenges.

 A half-day interactive event for your grantees (15-25 orgs).
-We introduce the Financial Forest framework and do live diagnostics in the room.
+The workshop introduces the Financial Forest framework with live diagnostics in the room.
 It’s a fast, high-energy way to build a common language.

 For Funders